 January is dry.
 Dry and hot.
-The average temperature is 27°C with highs of something like 33°C throughout the month.
-Most of the time in January, the days will be filled with sun (66% of them to be exact) – perfect for lounging around on the beach.
+The average temperature is 27°C, with highs of something like 33°C throughout the month.
+Most of the time in Costa Rica in January, the days will be filled with the sun (66% of them to be exact) – perfect for lounging around on the beach.

 At other times, it’ll be cloudy.
-Little to no rain is expected, however, so January is sort of the perfect month to get out into nature.
-Even the evenings are beautifully balmy, so you won’t need to be packing any sweaters or anything like that.
+However, little to no rain is expected, so January is the perfect month to get out into nature.
+Even the evenings are beautifully balmy, so you won’t need to pack sweaters or anything like that.
 Summer clothes only, people; the minimum temperature in January is 21°C.

 February is still dry.
 You can expect days upon days with no rain.
 Temperatures creep up higher than they were in January, just about reaching a 28°C average.
-You’ll also get to see about 11 hours of sunshine per day, which ain’t bad at all.
+You’ll also see about 11 hours of sunshine per day, which isn’t bad at all.

-Winds tend to get stronger in February, so fans of windsurfing should make a beeline to Lake Arenal – a windsurfer’s paradise.
+Winds tend to get stronger in February, so windsurfing fans should make a beeline to Lake Arenal – a windsurfer’s paradise.

-There’s a little bit more cloud appearing in February than there was in January.
+There’s a bit more cloud appearing in February than in January.
 Still, there’s a lot more sun than not.
 It’s a great time of year, which makes it one of the most popular months to visit Costa Rica.

 Rain can occur sporadically, but usually at night time.
-And if it does occur, the rain itself will be pretty limited in how long it actually goes on for.
+And if it does occur, the rain itself will be pretty limited in how long it actually goes on.
 It’s warm too.
 Well, hot: temperatures hover around the low 30s for much of the month.

 This is the hottest month of the year in Costa Rica.
 It’s particularly hot on the Pacific Coast, with beaches getting busy with locals and visitors alike.
 Manuel Antonio, for example, is one of the most beautiful (and most popular) beaches on the Pacific Coast.

 It’s also the driest month of the year, with barely a drop of rain falling for April’s 31 days.
-You’ll really want to stick to the shade when the sun’s at its hottest, slather on sunscreen, and wear shades; there’s a lot of sun, and the temperatures are low-to-mid 30s.
+You’ll want to stick to the shade when the sun’s at its hottest, slather on sunscreen and wear shades; there’s a lot of sun, and the temperatures are low-to-mid 30s.

 The South Pacific region of Costa Rica sees some showers at the beginning of the month, but they pass by quickly.
 Arenal and the Central Valley, however, have beautiful weather throughout April.

-This is when the wet season, green season, or invierno properly starts up.
+This is when the wet, green, or Invierno properly starts up.
 Previously brown, dry scenery turns verdant, and it starts to rain a lot.

-Temperatures kind of suffer during this month, but elevation becomes an actual significant factor in that for the first time of the year.
+Temperatures kind of suffer during this month, but elevation becomes a significant factor for the first time of the year.
 Coastal areas are the hottest; lowland areas – such as those around the capital, San Jose – are cooler, and higher altitude areas are cooler still.
 Not by much, but enough for it to make a difference.

-July is when families from North America and Europe start to make their way to Costa Rica.
-Even though it’s technically the wet season, there’s a phenomenon that the locals call veranillo – ‘little summer.’
+July is when North America and Europe families start to make their way to Costa Rica.
+Even though it’s technically the wet season, there’s a phenomenon that the locals call Veranillo – ‘little summer.’
 This spans July and most of August.